ZEISS/iPad_TrueDepth_Issue_Eval/README.md

 | iPadPro 12.9 5gen | :heavy_multiplication_x: |  :heavy_check_mark: |

  1. iPhone 11 Pro: Here everything is fine.
 The factory intrinsics and our calibrated values match quite well.
- 2. iPadPro 11 2gen: With this iPad the factory calibration will also be quite good.
-In this case however, the depth and color images do not align if recorded with ARKit API.
+ 2. iPadPro 12.9 4gen: With this iPad the factory calibration will also be quite good.
+In this case however, the depth and color images do not align if recorded with ARKit API. (same problem: iPadPro 11 2gen)
  3. iPadPro 12.9 2gen: Here the factory intrinsics do not match the calibrated intrinsics.
-If the factory intrinsics are used to unproject the depth values you can see that they are wrong.
+If the factory intrinsics are used to unproject the depth values you can see that they are wrong. (same problem: iPadPro 11 3gen)

 ## Camera calibration - Verifying factory intrinsics
 In a first step, we can calibrate the intrinsics of the TrueDepth RGB camera and verify the factory intrinsics proveded by the API.